QUT-CAB302-Software-Development/virtual-sustainability-tour/README.md

 ### 2. Running the Application

-To run the application, run the `main` method in the `example.application.Main` class, found in `demo/src/main/java/example/application/DemoApplication.java`.
+To run the application, run the `main` method in the `example.application.DemoApplication` class, found in `demo/src/main/java/example/application/DemoApplication.java`.

 This will start the application on port 8080.
 You can access the application by navigating to `http://localhost:8080/login` in your browser.

 ### Project Structure

 In this project, the Java code is located in the `src/main/java` directory, and the HTML templates are located in the `src/main/resources/templates` directory.
 Test files are located in the `src/test/java` directory.

+# PR Documentation:

+### Describe your changes

+### Issue ticket number and link

+### Checklist before requesting a review
+- [] I have performed a self-review of my code
+- [] I have tested the extensively tested the code
+- [] Added comments to code to follow best practice